 Which product is better depends on two things mainly: your skin type and the time of year.
 I’ll frequently switch things up in my skincare routine over the course of the year.

 Here’s what I do: In the winter I opt for CE Ferulic and in the summer I choose to use Phloretin CF. Both are good serums and I like them for different reasons.
 I’ll elaborate more on that later in the post.

 A look at Skinceuticals CE Ferulic

-This was the first good skincare serum that I used and I used it for many years before trying anything else.
-It really did make a huge difference to the way my skin looked back in 2009, and it cleared up a lot of minor freckles and hyperpigmentation that I developed from the sun and years of acne.
+This was the first good skincare serum that I used and I had used it for many years before trying anything else.
+It really did make a huge difference to the way my skin looked back in 2009, and it cleared up a lot of minor freckles and hyperpigmentation that I developed from too much sun and years of acne.

 Benefits of using CE Ferulic and its ingredients

 SkinCeuticals CE Ferulic contains a few different active ingredients which help make it a powerful anti-aging and corrective skin serum for a number of different skin conditions.

 Has a high concentration of (stabilized) Vitamin C (L-Ascorbic acid) – 15% concentration

 The most effective form of vitamin C is L-ascorbic acid, and once it’s properly stable in a skin serum, it’s able to penetrate to the dermis to boost collagen, protect your skin from free radical damage, and act as a mildly effective sunscreen.